-If the door seals and wall insulation are well maintained, then turning off the chiller during quiet periods (such as overnight) should reduce running costs without making a significant difference to the internal temperature.
+If the door seals and wall insulation are well-maintained, then turning off the chiller during quiet periods (such as overnight) could reduce running costs without making a significant difference to the internal temperature.
 We recommend experimenting with this by checking the internal temperature before and after, as well as monitoring decreases in your energy bill.
-We don’t recommend turning a cool store off for a time period less than overnight.
+We don’t recommend turning off a cool store for a time period less than overnight.
 Always check the required storage temperature of the drinks before making changes.

 If your club has an off-season with low or no demand, turn off the chiller and leave the door open to allow air to circulate.